ArtosSystems/docs-legacy/source/index.html.md

 }
 ```

-### Sample Response
-The following is the expected response for asking for a list of active events
+> Sample Response: The following is the expected response for asking for a list of active events

 ```
 Insert Example Response here